-A conversation with Professor Nathan Michael, Chief Technology Officer.
+A conversation with Professor Nathan Michael, Shield AI’s Chief Technology Officer.

-How did you get your start in working on multi-agent and multi-robot collaboration?
-At what point did you realize this would become one of the central thrusts of your career?
+How did research concerning multi-agent and multi-robot collaboration become one of the central thrusts of your academic career?

 I began working with multi-robot collaboration and coordination through my Ph.D. effort.
 Working with an advisor, I focused my work on teams of robots and how we think about designing feedback control strategies to drive a team of robots to follow a particular path or work together in a certain way, and in a manner that is scalable.

 I was interested in this idea of arriving at collective intelligence, sharing knowledge, overcoming fundamental challenges in communication and coordination.
 In society, we regularly have to deal with the challenges that come with having groups of people work together.
 The same types of problems emerge in robotics.
 I wasn’t fundamentally driven to study multi-robot collaboration exclusively; I was more driven by this idea of how do we pursue self-directed autonomy and how do we do that through individual and collective intelligence.

 After I completed my dissertation, I took a step back to focus on the question of how we pursue fundamental concepts related to individual intelligence and introduce resilience.
 How do we expand that back to collective intelligence?
 And then I brought those ideas of resilient intelligence to collective intelligence and coordinated systems.

 At that time, was this a path many other researchers were pursuing?

 These ideas on collective intelligence were circulating, but the landscape and the era were quite different compared to today.
 You pursued a path in which you combined research areas with a focus on collective intelligence.